Chinese parents often ask me about the education system in the UK. Some of the more common questions I will answer here straight away are:

 What are the exact stages in the education system?

 Early years education starts from age 3, where the children attend a nursery.
+Most nurseries teach the EYFS (early years foundation stage), some may use an alternative curriculum, such as Montessori.
 Children start primary school at age 5 or 6.
-Ages 5,6,7,8 is termed ‘infants’ and ages 11 and 12 is termed ‘juniors’.
+Ages 5,6,7,8 is termed ‘infants’ and for ages 11 and 12 they are termed ‘juniors’.
 Children begin secondary education at age 12 up until the age of 16.

-One question that I don’t get however (which I often wonder why i don’t) is ‘can you choose to go to school?’
-To answer this question simply, yes.
+One question that I don’t get however (which I often wonder why I don’t) is ‘can you choose to go to school?’
+To answer this question simply, yes you can!

 In fact, in many countries parents can choose if to send their child to school or not.
 Homeschooling is a growing phenomena.
 It is particularly prevalent in Australia, Canada, New Zealand, the United Kingdom, and the United States.
 All of which it is perfectly legal.